ToschesMA/Salamander-telencephalon/README.md

 Code used for the analysis of single-cell RNA sequencing data from the telencephalon of the Spanish ribbed newt <i>Pleurodeles waltl</i>.

-**SingleCellAdult_E1-E6.Rmd** is the Markdown that contains the code for building the Seurat objects generated from raw alignment.
+See also the preprint: <b> Cell type profiling in salamanders identifies innovations in vertebrate forebrain evolution </b> by Woych, Ortega-Gurrola, Deryckere, Jaeger, Gumnit et al, https://www.biorxiv.org/content/10.1101/2022.03.28.485354v1

-**cleaning_SVM.Rmd** is the Markdown that contains the code for implementing SVM and cleaning the datset.
+**Adult dataset** contains code used to analyse scRNAseq data from the adult telencephalon.

-**neurons.Rmd** is the Markdown that contains only neuronal cells from the entire scRNA-Seq.
+**Developmental dataset** contains code used to analyse scRNAseq data from developmental stages.

-**final_clean_analysis6-16-22.R** contains all code used for analysis of the developmental data
+**Comparative analysis** contains code used to compare scRNAseq data across species.